 Just a 10 minute drive from downtown, the zoo is one of the best kids activities in Phoenix.
 It's where your kids will be able to see over 3,000 animals all over the 125 acre park.
 Everyone in your family will love the tigers, monkeys, brightly colored birds, and more.
 We love that there is usually just a glass window between the animal and us so we get a very closeup and personal view of them.

 You can often see the staff feeding them and you can ask them questions about the animals as they are always happy to tell you more.

 You can also check out this historic carousel or ride around on one of their Rydables.

 It usually takes us about 3 to 4 hours to explore the zoo.
 With kids, you could probably spend the entire day here.
 If you only have a few hours, make sure to plan out which areas you want to visit so you can see everything while you are there!

 The beauty of Papago Park is that it is within easy walking distance of the Phoenix Zoo (or a very short 5 minute drive if you want to do that).
 This is one of the kids activities in Phoenix that is great for young ones as it has lots of space for walking, running, and hiking to explore.

 If you want to do more than hike, there is mountain biking, a lake to go fishing, an archery range (wow!), and more.

-This park is probably most famous for the "Hole in the Wall" which is a massive arch in one of the mountain ranges where you can walk through.
+This park is probably most famous for the "Hole in the Rock" which is a massive arch in one of the mountain ranges where you can walk through.
 It is best in the early morning to see the sun rise, or the evening to see the sun set, but it is great at any time.